Open-Cascade-SAS/OCCT/dox/overview/Overview.md

 @section OCCT_OVW_SECTION_1 Welcome

-Welcome to Open CASCADE Technology (OCCT), a collection of C++ libraries providing services for 3D surface and solid modeling, CAD data exchange, and visualization.
+Welcome to Open CASCADE Technology (OCCT), a software development platform providing services for 3D surface and solid modeling, CAD data exchange, and visualization.
+Most of OCCT functionality is available in the form of C++ libraries.
 OCCT can be best applied in development of software dealing with 3D modeling (CAD), manufacturing / measuring (CAM) or numerical simulation (CAE).

 @htmlonly<center>@endhtmlonly
 http://www.opencascade.org